top of page

 One of the joys of curating in this space is the gallery’s generous wall height, which allows us to feature large-scale works that are rarely seen.
 Among these is a dynamic canvas by Philippa Blair, a remarkable New Zealand artist who passed away in 2025.
 I’m pleased to include her work in this showcase as a tribute to her talent and legacy.

 As part of this rotation, it has been a special privilege to install two pieces by pioneering New Zealand ceramicist, Bronwynne Cornish.
-Cornish's unqiue perspective on mythology, ritual and the natural world seemed to lend itself perfectly to the environment of the Bishop Selwyn Chapel.
+Cornish's unique perspective on mythology, ritual and the natural world seemed to lend itself perfectly to the environment of the Bishop Selwyn Chapel.

 Perching Birdwoman on Volcanic Bomb II by Bronwynne Cornish in the Bishop Selwyn Chapel